 On Stock Titan, Fox Corporation filings are updated as they appear on EDGAR, and AI-powered summaries can help explain the key points in lengthy documents such as 10-Ks, 10-Qs, 8-Ks and proxy statements.
 Users can quickly see what Fox is reporting about its cable network programming and television segments, capital allocation actions like share repurchases, and governance topics such as executive compensation and voting outcomes.

-The deferred stock units will be paid in stock on the earlier of the first trading day of the quarter five years after the grant or the end of his service as a director.
-The total reported amount includes additional units from dividend equivalents that vest on the same terms as the underlying deferred stock units.
+These deferred stock units will be paid in stock on the earlier of the first trading day of the quarter five years after the grant or the end of his service as a director.
+Following this award, he holds a total of 26,966 deferred stock units, including accrued dividend equivalents that vest on the same terms as the underlying units.